lyteword/kjv/1-chronicles/chapter-3.md

 <sup>14</sup> Amon his son, Josiah his son.

-<sup>15</sup> And the sons of Josiah were, the firstborn Johanan, the second Jehoiakim, the third Zedekiah, the fourth Shallum.
+<sup>15</sup> And the sons of Josiah *were*, the firstborn Johanan, the second Jehoiakim, the third Zedekiah, the fourth Shallum.

 <sup>16</sup> And the sons of Jehoiakim: Jeconiah his son, Zedekiah his son.